 Alternatively, carbon dioxide can combine with hydrogen to obtain low-or-zero carbon intensity synthetic fuel, depending on whether H2 is produced through electrolysis or not.
 Such process, which may be labelled as air to fuel, help create a CO2 virtuous circle.
 Carbon dioxide released during the combustion of traditional fuels is extracted from the surrounding air to be reborn as cleaner fuel.

-a chemical loop, a process where the same elements are used, the dreaded gas can become a resource.
+Through a chemical loop, a process where the same elements are used, the dreaded gas can become a resource.
 The resulting synthetic fuel can then be utilised for sea, air and road transport, without altering vehicles’ fuel system.
 The high percentage of octane contained in it makes it possible to blend it with other fossil-based components.

+The cost is less than four dollars a gallon (one gallon, 3,78 litres, ed.), not at all competitive with traditional fuels but on a par with biofuels.
 Every tonne of captured CO2 costs $100.
 The plant, Carbon Engineering ensures, requires small amounts of raw materials and produces little waste.
 Energy consumption, though, is still high and this is why it is advisable to combine it with renewable sources or natural gas.
 A fuel flexibility that makes it adaptable even in the most remote places on the planet.

 Each plant can extract up to a million tonnes of carbon dioxide per year.
 To make it safe and free from danger for human health and the planet, dozens of thousands of units able to produce thousands of carbon-neutral fuels would be required.
 At the moment, such conditions are not possible and they depend on economies of scale.